 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • The Local Government Panel Report included this recommendation.
 6.4 Monthly Reporting of Credit Card Statements No legislative requirement.
 Disclosure requirements brought in by individual councils have shown significant reduction of expenditure of funds.
 The statements of a local government's credit cards used by local government employees will be required to be tabled at council at meetings on a monthly basis.
 This provides oversight of incidental local government spending.
-Support this 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
+Already doing this through monthly accounts for payment officer reports.
+6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
 These are reported on the MyCouncil website.
 These ratios are intended to provide an indication of the financial health of every local government.
 Financial ratios will be reviewed in detail, building on work already underway by the DLGSC.
 The methods of calculating ratios and indicators will be reviewed to ensure that the results are accurate and useful.
+SUPPORTED SUBJECT TO: More clarity required.
+Assuming that this reform is based on the review of how financial ratios are calculated so that the end figure is an effective tool in measuring financial health of the local government.
+6.6 Audit Committees

-6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
 The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
 The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management.
 To ensure independent oversight, it is proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
 To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
 The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
+More clarity required.
+Sounds like this reform is taking away responsibilities of Council.
+6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
 This is not currently provided for under the Act.
-The Local Government Panel Report included this recommendation. third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
+The Local Government Panel Report included this recommendation.
+Reforms would allow local governments to provide loans to third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
 This would allow local governments to lend funds to improve buildings within their district.
-6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
+Limits and checks and balances would be established to ensure that financial risks are proactively managed.
+NOT SUPPORTED 6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
 Disclosure will increase ratepayer awareness of waste costs.
 The Review Panel Report included this recommendation.
 It is proposed that waste charges are required to be separately shown on rate notices (for all properties which receive a waste service).
 This would provide transparency and awareness of costs for ratepayers.
-Support this
+SUPPORTED SUBJECT TO: Clarification required, is this the charge to the ratepayer or Council's actual expense?